jjwithanr/obsidian_bible_study/docs/Old Testament/Genesis/Genesis6.md

 #### v.6
 >The Lord was grieved that he had made man on the earth, and his heart was filled with pain.

 #### v.8
 >But Noah found favor in the eyes of the Lord.

+#### v.9
+>This is the account of Noah.
+Noah was a righteous man, blameless among the people of his time, and he walked with God.